ronivay/burp-docker/README.md

 - run it with defaults values for testing purposes.

 ```
-docker run -itd -p 5000:5000 burp-docker
+docker run -itd -p 5000:5000 -p 4971:4971 -p 4972:4972 burp-docker
 ```

 Burp-UI is now accessible at `http://your-server-ip:5000`.
 Default username and password admin/admin

+You can leave ports 4971 and 4972 out if you just want to try the UI.

-- Suggested method is to use the provided docker-compose file.
+- Other than testing, suggested method is to use the provided docker-compose file.
 Edit the variables to your preference and start up the environment

 ```
 docker-compose up -d